• Home

 Please present your horse groomed and ready to be ridden.

-Make sure that the main rider of the horse is present as a saddle needs to be suitable for both horse and rider
+Make sure that the main rider of the horse is present as a saddle needs to be suitable for both horse and rider.

 We will need a flat level surface to assess your horse standing "in hand" and in walk and trot.